fictionco/fiction/@docs/essentials/styles/index.md

 In order to maintain consistency across apps, plugins, and themes, Factor uses a few standard [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

-CSS variables are easily set from your application and can be used by plugins to set colors, fonts, shadows, etc appropriate to your desired look and feel.
+CSS variables are easily set from your application and can be used by plugins to set colors, fonts, shadows, etc. appropriate to your desired look and feel.

 To reference the variables we recommend setting, check out the [standard CSS variables](./css-variables) document.